 ACR: Connecting Nature, People and Science

-Connecting nature, people, and science in a rapidly changing world
+Connecting nature, people, and science for a more resilient world

 Audubon Canyon Ranch, is a 501(c)(3) not-for-profit environmental conservation and education organization founded in 1962 to save a major heronry and block commercial development of Bolinas Lagoon in western Marin County, leading the way for the protection of Tomales Bay to the north.
-Today, we collaboratively steward a system of nature preserves totaling 5,000 acres across 26 properties in Marin, Sonoma and Lake counties and conduct conservation science that in turn informs our education programs and directs our work on some of the region’s most challenging environmental issues.
+Today, we collaboratively steward a system of nature preserves totaling 5,000 acres across 26 properties in Marin, Sonoma and Lake counties and work to meet our mission through the integration of education, science, and stewardship in a rapidly changing world.

 Healthy plant and animal populations are signs of a healthy world